What if your child won’t eat dinner?

 There are so many factors that feed into why a child doesn’t eat well at dinner, so covering that all would be half a book, not a quick article.
 However, there are some basics that can help.
 Let’s start by working through the reasons dinner doesn’t work!

-- It’s not easy – dinner foods are often more of a challenge for a fussy eater than other meals, but we can make them easier:
+1. It’s not easy – dinner foods are often more of a challenge for a fussy eater than other meals, but you can in turn make them easier to manage:

 i) Deconstruct.
-Can we cook things separately rather than mixing them all together?
+Can you cook some foods separately rather than mixing them all together?
 So plain pasta versus spag bol.

-Or, can we do a stir fry, but have some carrot sticks separately at the side as well?
+Or make a stir fry, but have some carrot sticks separately on the side as well?

 ii) Vegetables.
-If it’s the vegetables that a child finds the most challenging (or the chicken or the pasta), are we able to serve those foods at other meals?
+If it’s the vegetables that your child finds the most challenging (or the chicken or the pasta), are you able to serve those foods at other meals as well?

 Serving some cucumber or some chicken pieces alongside the crackers at snack time may be more effective than at dinner.

-- It’s the end of the day – unfortunately, not a lot I can do about this!!
+1. It’s the end of the day – unfortunately, not a lot you can do about this!!

-3. It’s a win/fail meal – this is never a good equation for making us or our child feel comfortable.
+3. It’s a win/fail meal – this is never a good equation for making you or your child feel comfortable.

-Always serving a food they can eat helps to guard against hunger in the night.
+Always serve a food they can eat.
+This helps guard against hunger in the night.
 It also helps them come to the table happily.
 The more relaxed they are, the more likely they are to eat the more challenging foods too.
 Win win.

-Even if your child has a super restrictive diet we can serve something at the table they are able to eat.
+Even if your child has a super restrictive diet you can serve something at the table they are able to eat.
 Some fruit, some yoghurt, some bread.

 If you are worried about their lack of nutrients, dinner is not a great place to be pushing these onto a child.
 It’s far better to have these learning opportunities at other meals.

-- They are not hungry – making sure our child is coming into dinner hungry is one of the best ways to get food eaten.
+4. They are not hungry – making sure your child is coming into dinner hungry is one of the best ways to get food eaten.

 I also appreciate that many selective eaters have got their eating opportunities all mixed up.
-They often don’t eat much at school, so are starving when they get home.
+They often don’t eat much at school/kindy, so are ravenous when they get home.
 Then they want to scoff everything in sight, then are not hungry for dinner.

 If this is the case, there are multiple challenges to resolve, however, one solution – if you can – is to serve some of the dinner foods alongside the snack foods in the afternoon.
-This can be the easiest one to solve from a practical point of view, but super challenging emotionally.
+This can be the easiest one to solve from a practical point of view.

-It may also be the hardest if your child is at after-school care or daycare with the dreaded ‘late snack’.
+It may also be a challenge if your child is at after-school care or daycare with the dreaded ‘late snack’.

-- Dinner is stressful – many times this is up to us.
+5. Dinner is stressful – many times this is up to us as a parent.
 If I am stressed, I communicate that to everyone else.
 It’s tough for my children to be relaxed if I’m not.
-If dinner is a battleground it works against everyone so put simply, it just can’t be.
+If dinner is a battleground it works against everyone.

 Some ways to reduce stress: